josherrickson/stata2/stata_markdown/05-regression.md

 margins cat1#cat2
 ```

-Often discovering which variety of these you want may require some trial an error!
+Often discovering which variety of these you want may require some trial and error!

 ^#^^#^^#^^#^ Centering